Menu

 Our Commitment to Inclusion

 At Camp Fire Minnesota, inclusion is one of our core values, and we strive to live that value every day.
-We believe that each young person should have the opportunity to engage in the outdoors freely and safely.
-To do that, it’s our responsibility to create a space where they can be their full authentic selves and be accepted for who they are.
+We believe that each young person should have the opportunity to engage in the outdoors and in our programs freely and safely.
+To do that, it is our responsibility to create a space where everyone can be their full, authentic selves and be accepted for who they are.

 Creating a welcoming and affirming environment requires intentionality and continuous learning, and un-learning.
-We won’t always get it right, but we are committed to showing-up with courage, engaging in thoughtful discussions, and taking action to create equitable and welcoming outdoor experiences.
+We will not always get it right, but we are committed to showing up with courage, engaging in thoughtful discussions, and taking action to create equitable and welcoming outdoor experiences.

 Land Acknowledgement